arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 }
 ```

-Still using the first example, while we are at the step **3**, automatically, the-axios
+Still using the first example, while we are at the step **3**, automatically, the axios
 cache-interceptor instance will request the server again and do required changes in the
 cache before the promise resolves and your page gets rendered.